Trust types and codes

 This is a trust (other than a trust that is, or was at any time after 1999, a unit trust) that is one of the following:

-- a graduated rate estate
+- a graduated rate estate (GRE)

 - a trust in which no beneficial interest was acquired for consideration payable directly or indirectly to:

-- the trust
+- a. the trust

-- any person or partnership that has made a contribution to the trust by way of transfer, assignment or other disposition of property
+- b. any person or partnership that has made a contribution to the trust by way of transfer, assignment or other disposition of property

 -